 Area 4: Personal and Interpersonal Effectiveness

-All communication reflects an awareness of public concern, the focus of local official needs, and media perspectives.
+All communication reflects an awareness of public concern, the focus of local official needs, licensee, and media perspectives.

 Uses tact and diplomacy in conveying messages ensuring that the listener understands the rationale and logic behind the message.

 Resolves conflict by facilitating discussion and proposing mutually beneficial solutions.
-Seeks advice when appropriate
+Seeks advice when appropriate.

 Communicates messages with clarity and impact to widely varied forums and provides answers that reflect an awareness of the sensitivities and interests of the audience.